auth0/docs/articles/integrations/sharepoint.md

 You might wish to provide a way to let users authenticate with Sharepoint using Windows Authentication, bypassing Auth0.
 You can do that by customizing the login page, adding a link to the Windows Authentication endpoint (usually similar to `https://yoursharepointserver/_windows/default.aspx?ReturnUrl=/_layouts/15/Authenticate.aspx`).

-On way of doing it is by using jQuery to modify the Lock widget and add a link to the Windows Authentication endpoint.
+On way of doing it is by using jQuery to modify the <dfn data-key="lock">Lock widget</dfn> and add a link to the Windows Authentication endpoint.

 You need to add a reference to jQuery at the top of the `<body>` section of the customized login page.